Bloomberg News Killed Investigation, Fired Reporter, Then Sought To Silence His Wife

 "It is for sure going to, you know, invite the Communist Party to, you know, completely shut us down and kick us out of the country," Winkler said.
 "So, I just don't see that as a story that is justified."

-He expressed great apprehension about the consequences of publishing another investigation.
+He expressed great apprehension because of the potential consequences of publishing another investigation.
 In this case, it was one that would itemize the links between top Chinese Communist Party leaders and the country's wealthiest man.

 Matthew Winkler: 'They will probably kick us out of the country.'